 If you have too much clothing, yet nothing you actually want to wear, are looking to “fill in the gaps” with classic staples that outlast trends, or simply hate everything you own and want to start from scratch, I encourage you to adopt the Lean Wardrobe philosophy.

-“Is the Lean Wardrobe for me?”
+“Is a Lean, Minimalist Wardrobe for me?”

 It does not matter if you: